zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Exact length for a specific unidirectional edge
+Exact length for a specific unidirectional edge.